Logo

 Security Standards

-Contact ID: Contact ID is selected with the command AT-A1<CR>.
-With Contact ID selected a modified dialing command is used to transfer the Contact iD message see command below.
+Contact ID: The command AT-A1<CR> selects Contact ID mode..
+Contact ID uses a modified dialing command to transfer the Contact iD message, see command below.

 ATDT!xxx!1yyyy<CR>

-In the above command xxx represents the number to be dialed.
-The 1 identifies the digits that follow as Contact ID formatted data.
-The characters YYYY represent the Contact ID message including the CRC.
-A maximum of 63 characters may be included in the Contact ID message.
+In the above command "xxx" represents the number to be dialed.
+The "1" identifies the digits that follow as Contact ID data.
+The characters "yyyy" represent the Contact ID message including the CRC.
+The Contact ID message may contain a maximum of 63 characters.
 Additional data can be sent using the AT!1zzz or !zzz commands.

 Other commands and registers are also used in the Contact ID messaging.
 The AT-B command causes the modem to resend the previous Contact ID message.
 S10, S61, and S90 control the Kissoff tone timing at end the transaction.
 S42 an S43 control the timing of the handshake tones.